a1n13a1n13d4/Face-Recognition-Project/README.md

 3. **Run the script**:
    - Execute the entire script in Google Colab.
 The code will automatically process the video file and output the recognized faces.

-4. **Output**:
-   - The processed video will be saved to your Google Drive, along with logs of the recognized faces.

 ### Results Repo1A

 The processed video with recognized faces is saved in the specified output directory in Google Drive.
 Additionally, a log file is generated, detailing the number of faces detected, their locations in each frame, and the identities matched.